 When your pet pooch is healthy and appears to have that naughty twinkle in his eyes, as a pet parent you’re happy and you feel that everything is right with the world.

 But the moment that they appear to be silently and peacefully sitting in one place, and there has been no activity for quite some time, alarm bells start ringing in your head.
 This is a natural parental instinct where your sixth sense alerts you to anything that seems amiss with your furry kid.
+One issue that is often overlooked are dogs suffering from orthopedic problems that could be helped through the use of dog braces.

 Here are 6 important tips on how you can keep your dogs healthy and happy always…